MultiSafepay/docs/content/integrations/virtuemart-4.md

 # Installation

-✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the VirtueMart installation procedure.
+&nbsp; **💡 Tip!** We recommend first installing the plugin in a test environment, following the VirtueMart installation procedure.
 Always make a backup.

 1. Sign in to your VirtueMart <<glossary:backend>>.
 2. Go to **System** > **Install** > **Extensions**.